dojo/docs/dojox/widget.rst

 * `dojox.widget.TitleGroup <dojox/widget/TitleGroup>`_

   A lightweight container widgets which manages the state of children `TitlePane <dijit/TitlePane>`_ widgets.
 Similar to an `AccordionContainer <dijit/layout/AccordionContainer>`_ though has variable height panes.

+* `dojox.widget.UpgradeBar <dojox/widget/UpgradeBar>`_

+  Shows the "yellow bar" at the top of the screen when the user is to be notified that they should upgrade their browser or a plugin.

 * `dojox.widget.Wizard <dojox/widget/Wizard>`_